top of page

 Alkyd on canvas Sold

-Beyond the Bend Bottom 9 X 12 inches Alkyd on canvas $195 unframed
+Beyond the Bend Bottom 9 x 12 inches Alkyd on canvas $300 unframed

-Many years ago a fur farm was located on Mitkof Island south of Petersburg.
-Eventually it was closed and turned into a Forest Service tree farm.
-Now that, too, has ceased operation.
+Years ago a fur farm was located on Mitkof Island south of Petersburg.
+Eventually it closed and was turned into a Forest Service tree farm.
+Now that, too, has shut down.
 However, down on the beach remains of the old fur farm can still be found.
-There a sadly leaning shelter with a skiff that shall sail no more still survive.
-The skiff's role in the project -- to fish for food for the mink and foxes raised in the fur farm.
-I wonder at the emotions of the workers who just walked away and abandoned their boat to the whims of southeast Alaskan storms.
+There a sadly leaning shelter with a skiff that shall sail no more still survives.
+The skiff's role in the project, to fish for food for the mink and foxes raised in the fur farm, long gone..

 Abandoned.jpg